 Hi, my name is Mary Beth Tinker.

-Nearly a half-century ago, I was part of a group of students in Des Moines, Iowa who made history by wearing simple black armbands to school.
+Nearly a half-century ago, I was part of a group of students in Des Moines, Iowa who made history by wearing black armbands to school to mourn the Vietnam War dead, and support a Christmas truce.
 My brother, John, and our friend, Chris Eckhardt, were among the others, along with Chris Singer, Ross Peterson, Bruce Clark, and Perry Hutchison.
+Even my little sister and brother, Hope and Paul, wore armbands, saying “we want peace, too!”

 Making history was the last thing on our minds.

 I was a shy 13-year-old, John had just turned 15, and Chris was 16.But we did make history, eventually winning a landmark Supreme Court ruling in favor of First Amendment rights for students.The year was 1965, when about 1000 soldiers had been killed in Vietnam.
 Inspired by an antiwar rally in Washington, DC, we wore the armbands to mourn the dead and to support Robert F. Kennedy’s call for a Christmas truce.
 A few hours after school started, I was sent out of algebra class and told to remove my armband by the vice principal.
 I did, but was suspended anyway.
 Within days, others were punished as well.Four years later, following heated school board meetings, death threats to our families, a fantastic ACLU lawyer named Dan Johnston, and two lower federal court cases, the United States Supreme Court heard our case.

 On February 24, 1969 — we won.
-But the victory wasn’t ours alone.
-It was a victory for American education, with Abe Fortas’ famous ruling that neither students or teachers “shed their Constitutional rights…at the schoolhouse gate” and that “students in school as well as out of school are ‘persons’ under our Constitution.
-They are possessed of fundamental rights which the State must respect, just as they themselves must respect their obligations to the State.
+But the victory was really a victory for American education, with Abe Fortas’ famous ruling that neither students or teachers “shed their Constitutional rights…at the schoolhouse gate” and that “students in school as well as out of school are ‘persons’ under our Constitution… possessed of fundamental rights which the State must respect, just as they themselves must respect their obligations to the State.
 In our system, students may not be regarded as closed-circuit recipients of only that which the State chooses to communicate.”